Chapter 51. Do You Know What Truth Really Is?

 If you have some experience with God’s words, and you are living in reliance on your understanding of the truth, then the word of God becomes your life.
 You cannot say that truth is your life, that what you are expressing is truth; if you think that way, then you are wrong.
 If you have some experience with an aspect of truth, can this represent the truth?
 It absolutely cannot represent the truth.
 So can you speak the truth thoroughly?
 Much less can you speak it thoroughly.
 Can you discover and see the disposition of God from the truth?
 You cannot see it.
 Can you discover the substance of God?
 You cannot discover it.
 Everyone’s experience of truth is just one aspect of it, one part, one scope; experiencing it within your own limited scope you cannot touch upon all of truth.
 The intention of expressing the truth—that source—reveals the common nature of humanity.
 What proportion does your little bit of experience amount to?
 A grain of sand on a beach, a drop of water in the ocean.
 Therefore, even if you feel the understanding you have obtained from experience is precious, or even feel that it is extremely, extremely precious—that cannot be counted as truth.
 The source of truth, and the meaning of truth, covers a very broad area!
 Nothing can contradict it.
 Some people also say, “Will my experience never be contradicted?”
 Of course, how can the real condition you have obtained from your experience of the truth be contradicted?
 The truth can be your life in any environment, it can give you a path, and it can allow you to survive.
 The things that people have, the light of people, are only suitable for themselves or for some others within a certain scope, but will not be suitable within a different scope.
 A person’s experience is so limited no matter how profound it is, and their experience will never reach the scope of the truth.
 A person’s light, a person’s understanding, can never be compared to the truth.

 When people have some experience with the truth, understand some of God’s intentions, and have some understanding of God, when people undergo some transformations, and when they are relatively holy and pure, it can still only be said that they are people, that they are exactly the normal people that God wants to obtain.
 What kind of person are you?
 Some people say, “I am a person that has the truth.”
 It is not appropriate to say that.
 You can only say: “I am a person who has been corrupted by Satan, then has experienced God’s chastisement, judgment, and salvation, and finally has come to have some experience and understanding of the truth and of God’s words; I am only a person who has been saved by God.”
 If you say: “I am a person who has the truth.
 I have experienced all of the word of God, and understand it all.
 The meaning of each word of God, in what context, and in what situation it was spoken, I know it all.
 Doesn’t this mean having the truth?” then you will be wrong again.
 You may have some experience with God’s words, and obtain some light from them, but you cannot say you are a person who has the truth.
 Those who only understand some doctrine, and can preach some doctrine can say that even less.
 When people come before God, and come before the truth, in what position should they stand?
 What are people, after all?
 What exactly is the life that people have within them?
 What is the life of God?
 People need to understand this thoroughly.
 People also need to understand their structure and substance.
 Some people think they have the truth after experiencing a few days of God’s work, and these are most arrogant people, these are people without any reason.
 Everyone should dissect this type of issue, so that they can understand themselves, understand humanity, what man really is and, after being perfected, to what degree they can reach, what statements, what titles, what names are suitable—people should know these things and not always indulge in fantasy.
 Being a person, it is best to err on the side of reality, as this is more grounded.
 Some people who believe in God are always chasing their own dreams, they always want to reach the life of God, to have the life of God; isn’t this a dangerous thing?
 This is a very dangerous thing.
-After working for a bit they will preach: “When the great red dragon falls from power we should wield power as kings, and rule over many cities!”
+After working for a while they will say: “When the great red dragon falls from power we should wield power as kings, and rule over many cities!”
 Expressing these things is terrible.
-Those without experience preach easily about doctrine, they indulge in fantasy, think themselves very smart, and think that they already have what they want by their belief in God; they are the disciples of Paul, and the path they walk is entirely Paul’s path; these people will all become antichrists and will suffer severe punishment.
+Those without experience are apt to talk about doctrine and indulge in fantasy, yet they think themselves very smart, and think that they already have what they want by their belief in God; they are the disciples of Paul, and the path they walk is entirely Paul’s path; these people will all become antichrists and will suffer severe punishment.

 a.
 The original text omits “yet still think.”